 (The opening words of ‘The Hobbit‘)

 Anyone who knows anything about the work of J.R.R.
 Tolkien – the vast, fictitious history and captivating action his books are famous for – will almost certainly have started with the first novel the English linguist and author wrote, “The Hobbit: Or There and Back Again“.
-The book is certainly not lacking in heroic battle scenes and tales of high adventures, but in contrast with the later Lord of the Rings trilogy, The Hobbit is also a sweet and enjoyable children’s book.
+The book is certainly not lacking in heroic battle scenes and tales of high adventure, but in contrast with the later Lord of the Rings trilogy, The Hobbit is also a sweet and enjoyable children’s book.

 It is a book that can bring pleasure and hold the attention of its readers (and its translators) during even their darkest hours.